-Potential Dropouts - Resident pupils who are enrolled in a public or nonpublic school who demonstrate poor school adjustment as indicated by two or more of the following: a.
-High rate of absenteeism, truancy, or frequent tardiness.
+Potential Dropouts - Resident pupils who are enrolled in a public or nonpublic school who demonstrate poor school adjustment as indicated by two or more of the following:

-b.
-Limited or no extracurricular participation or lack of identification with school, including but not limited to, expressed feelings of not belonging.

-c.
-Poor grades, including but not limited to, failing in one or more school subjects or grade levels.
+- a.
+High rate of absenteeism, truancy, or frequent tardiness. - b.
+Limited or no extracurricular participation or lack of connection with school, including but not limited to, expressed feelings of not belonging. - c.
+Poor grades, including but not limited to, failing in one or more school subjects or grade levels. - d.

-d.
 Low achievement scores in reading or mathematics, which reflect achievement at two years or more below grade level.